Shared-Reality-Lab/IMAGE-Monarch/README.md

   - [Develop, debug, improve!]()

+## Introduction
+This is the source code for an Android application to render tactile graphics on the Monarch.
+The application works by reading graphic files from the device file system (or using the coordinates entered for maps), making requests to the [IMAGE server](https://github.com/Shared-Reality-Lab/IMAGE-server) and rendering the responses as tactile graphics on the pin array.

 ## Getting started
 ### How do I install it on my Monarch (from the repo!)?
 1. Clone this repository